Come to Genesis Before Prom, Not After

-The trauma services department at Genesis Medical Center, Davenport wants to make sure the upcoming proms are positive memories for Quad Cities teenagers by stressing this message: “We want to see you before prom ...
-Not after!’’
+The trauma services department at Genesis Medical Center, Davenport wants to make sure that upcoming proms bring good memories for Quad Cities teenagers by stressing this message: “We want to see you before prom ... not after!’’

-On Saturday, April 25 from 3-6 p.m., Genesis will be offering free, professionally taken prom photos at the campus of Genesis Medical Center, East Rusholme Street.
-The hospital campus is undergoing expansion and renovation but the photos are shot with the attractive backdrop of the fountains in front of the hospital.
-Each individual (two photos per couple) will receive a free 5-by-7 color photo.
+On Saturday, April 28 from 3-6 p.m., Genesis will offer free, professionally taken prom photos at the campus of Genesis Medical Center, East Rusholme Street, Davenport.
+The photos will be taken in front of the attractive fountains in front of the hospital.
+Each individual (two photos per couple) will receive a free, 5-by-7 color photo.

-Prom-goers taking advantage of the offer will be asked to sign a pledge that they will have not use alcohol or illegal drugs on prom night; they will use their seatbelts; and, they will not be distracted drivers.
-By signing the pledge, they will be entered in a drawing for a gift card.
+Prom-goers taking advantage of the offer will be asked to sign a pledge that on prom night they will not use alcohol or illegal drugs; they will use their seatbelts; and, they will not be distracted drivers.
+By signing the pledge, they will be entered in a drawing for a $100 gift card.

 No reservations are required for the photos.
 For more information, call (563) 421-9275.